bachelor-2014/report/v2/human_interaction.md

 highlighting in which experiments can be programmed and run.\label{fig:gui_screenshot_rucola}](images/todo.png)

-As a final note, the GUI contains a page showing all the experiment data logged as described section \ref{sec:experiment_data}, allowing her to see, download, and clear the data.
+At a final note, the GUI contains a page showing all the experiment data logged as described section \ref{sec:experiment_data}, allowing her to see, download, and clear the data.
 Figure \ref{fig:gui_screenshot_logging} shows a screenshot of this page.